Articles

 Beats, Rhymes, and Risks: Exploring the Influence of Hip-Hop Media Consumption and Gender on Adolescent Substance Use

-Dr. Delarious O. Stewart, Dr. James Maiden
+Dr. Delarious O. Stewart, Dr. James Maiden.

 This study examines the relationship between hip-hop media consumption and adolescent substance use, revealing significant gender-based differences.
 Male students reported higher substance use, particularly when consuming hip-hop content extensively.
 These findings highlight the importance of culturally relevant interventions, such as hip-hop therapy, to promote healthier behaviors among adolescents.